cu-mkp/m-k-manuscript-data/_texts/p-130v_tl.md

 ## Molding a crab

-It is a secret and a masterpiece to mold [a crab] well because it is necessary to proceed differently [than you would] with other animals, because its shell is quite difficult to [...] and that is why it is necessary to reheat the mold three or four times.
-And on top of all that, it leaves a hard crust [that is] gray like <span class="m">ash</span>.
-It is not molded from one piece and one cast as [is done with] plants.
-Rather, [it is moulded] in two casts as [is done] with serpents which are easily stripped from it [the mold].
-After it is opened, nimbly remove this crust with the very fine point of a pen—knife {and not with <span class="m">quicksilver</span> which removes nothing from it} and likewise those small crusts of the second cast which get into the cavities that the <span class="m">sand</span> or the molded animal made because it has curved legs.
+It is a secret and a masterpiece to mold a crab well because it is necessary to proceed differently than you would with other animals, because its shell is quite difficult to ... and that is why it is necessary to reheat the mold three or four times.
+And on top of all that, it leaves a hard crust that is gray like <span class="m">ash</span>.
+It is not molded from one piece and one cast as is done with plants.
+Rather, it is moulded in two casts as is done with serpents which are easily stripped from it the mold.
+After it is opened, nimbly remove this crust with the very fine point of a pen—knife and not with <span class="m">quicksilver</span> which removes nothing from it and likewise those small crusts of the second cast which get into the cavities that the <span class="m">sand</span> or the molded animal made because it has curved legs.
 Here is the subtlety and the secret of stripping it.
-As you molded it [the crab] from the back side in the way [that you did for] the others [animals], remove the stomach and all the curved legs from it.
-Make your second cast in the way [that you did for] the other [animals], but as it will have set, take care that you not open the mold unless you have first reheated it well.
+As you molded it the crab from the back side in the way that you did for the others animals, remove the stomach and all the curved legs from it.
+Make your second cast in the way that you did for the other animals, but as it will have set, take care that you not open the mold unless you have first reheated it well.
 Otherwise, because of its curved legs, you would break the whole thing.
 Herein lies the subtlety.
-If, after it has been well reheated and opened, you see that the crust is not burned enough, reheat [it] until it is burned [enough].
+If, after it has been well reheated and opened, you see that the crust is not burned enough, reheat it until it is burned enough.

 > *at left top margin*
 >
 >
->   It [a crab] can be painted like a crayfish.
+>   It a crab can be painted like a crayfish.

 > *at left top margin*
 >